edgedb/edgedb-net/docs/datatypes.rst

 | :eql:func:`range`                  | ``EdgeDB.DataTypes.Range<T>`` \*\* |
 +------------------------------------+------------------------------------+

+\* These types are only available in >=1.0.5, previous versions use the .NET system date/time types.

-\* .NET system date/time types will be implicitly converted to the corresponding ``DataTypes.*`` type, and vice versa.
+.NET system date/time types will be implicitly converted to the corresponding ``DataTypes.*`` type, and vice versa.
 It is important to note that the precision of EdgeDB types is microseconds, while .NETs are nanoseconds.
 This means that when converting from EdgeDB to .NET, the precision will be lost.
 When converting